Rule Change: Completed

-On 19 December 2019 the AEMC made a draft rule and draft rule determination to enhance the frameworks for system restart and restoration.
-System restart services contribute to the overall resilience of the power system by enabling recovery following a major blackout.
+On 2 April 2020 the AEMC made a final rule and final rule determination to enhance the frameworks for system restart and restoration.
+System restart ancillary services (SRAS) contribute to the overall resilience of the power system by enabling recovery following a major blackout.

 - expands the definitions of SRAS and black start capability, to allow AEMO to procure the services needed to effectively and promptly restore supply to consumers